mdavidson9/docs.balsamiq.com/content/_editor/_b3/overview.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/ui-overview.png)

-For documentation on the UI areas that are unique to myBalsamiq, check out the [myBalsamiq documentation](/mybalsamiq/).

 {{% alert info %}}**Note:** You can watch a video covering basic usage of the application in our [Mockups Intro Video tutorial](https://support.balsamiq.com/tutorials/introvideo/).{{% /alert %}}

 * * *